-I purchased mine from KeepCup, where I got to custom design how I wanted it to look!
-I always leave it in my bag so as to remember to take it out with me.
+I purchased mine from KeepCup, where I customised the design to how I wanted it to look!
+I always leave it in my bag so I’ll remember to take it out with me.

-I’ve been changing up my wardrobe over the past few years, and along the way I’ve discovered Wolven Threads swimwear.
-11.2 billion pounds of plastic make its way into our oceans each year, so to help counteract this, Wolven recycles the PET plastic by breaking it down into fine yarns that can be woven into textiles and clothing.
-They not only make swimwear, but leggings and shirts too!
+It was recorded that 11.2 billion pounds of plastic make their way into our oceans each year, so to help counteract this, Wolven recycles the PET plastic by breaking it down into fine yarns that can be woven into textiles and clothing.

 I personally prefer a straw, particularly when it comes to smoothies or thick shakes.
 There are a few different types of reusable straws out there: